sonic-visualiser/sonic-visualiser/TRANSLATION.md

  merging translations, using `lupdate`

- 2. Compiles all of the `.ts` files into `.qm` files ready to be included into the next build.
+ 2. Compiles all of the `.ts` files into `.qm` files ready to be included into the next build, using `lrelease`.

 This means you can run it both before and after making a change to a translation - run it beforehand to ensure the merged strings are